• Networking

 Propagation of worms

-It spreads through one computer to another via email, network, etc. Worms can transfer itself from one computer to another by using the user’s email address book.
+It spreads from one computer to another via email, network, etc. Worms can transfer themselves from one computer to another by using the user’s email address book.
 It may cause the system resources to slow down or completely halt the task.

-The computer worms could spread through the following manner:
+The computer worms could spread in the following manner:

 • Files found in email attachments.